V01D-NULL/BankStuff/README.md

 1. Log into your bank account (a teller popup should appear for this)
 2. Enter your monthly paycheck.
 This value must be a single numeric value
 3. Enter your monthly expenses separated by commas.
 The app will take care of summing it all up.
-Example: 20,20,20 will reslt in 80.
+Example: 20,20,20 will result in 60.
 4. Click compute and voila

 Note: This app uses whatever currency is used by your bank account, no conversions take place.
 Keep this in mind if you're feeding the app a different currency as you will have to convert it yourself